 Oklahomans who sustain injuries in the course of performing their jobs and become temporarily or permanently disabled also may qualify for disability benefits through their employers’ worker’s compensation insurance.
 Workers’ compensation insurance provides coverage for medical care for work-related injuries or illnesses and payments for temporary disability as well as payment for permanent disabilities.

-Workers’ compensation is a no-fault insurance under Oklahoma law, meaning that it provides benefits regardless of who caused your work-related injury.
+Under Oklahoma law, workers’ compensation offers no-fault insurance.
+This means that it provides benefits regardless of who caused your work-related injury.
 But injuries that occur outside the scope of your employment are typically not covered by workers’ compensation insurance.

 - Temporary partial disability (TPD)—A worker may qualify for workers’ compensation TPD payments to replace some lost income if the worker can perform alternative work but cannot earn as much as he or she made before the workplace accident.